What is This White Stuff Coming Out of Chicken?

 The quality and the cut of chicken can make a big difference.

-The less fat and the better that it has been trimmed makes it less likely that you will see white liquid or foam coming from your chicken when you cook it.
+The less fat and the better it has been trimmed, makes less likely it that you will see white liquid or foam coming from your chicken when you cook it.

 How Cooking Methods Can Make a Difference